securing/midsummer/03_Baba Yaga/README.md

 However, we get hit by an error, pretty general one in fact.
 We could suspect it has something to do with aforementioned rate limiting but it's always better to make sure.

-When dealing with web stuff it's always a good idea to check the Network tab in Dev Tools to gain insight on how different systems in the application work.
+When dealing with web stuff, it's always a good idea to check the Network tab in Dev Tools to gain insight on how different systems in the application work.

 Selecting the request in the Network tab allows us to see the Status Code: